 Before modifications are possible, the present must be more clearly defined.
 It is a challenge to look at one's self in the mirror with the intent of becoming more aware.
 The reflection is not often understood or accepted and being closed minded inhibits the process.
 In some ways, “twenty cent” thinking is safer because it is easier to remain in a comfort zone.

 Metamorphosis involves risks.
-The focus to change by altering the status quo by doing things differently is at times uncomfortable and often laced with doubt.
-In essence, the single most important driving force behind this approach is to have an improved trainer and a dog rise above the old.
+The focus to change by altering the status quo in doing things differently is at times uncomfortable and often laced with doubt.
+In essence, the single most important driving force behind this approach is to have an improved trainer and his dog rise above the old.

 The process of making a paradigm shift begins by accepting the simple realization that working harder and doing “more of the same” (which is not acceptable) is simply a mistake.
 Feeling out of balance in the process of shifting tactics is normal.
 Embrace it and remain consistently persistent.

 "You are what you are" describes the present skill level at the beginning of the "red line".
 The primary motivation is a desire to improve.
 Information is offered and applied to impact a present skill level and the initial results are generally described as de-stablization...things will get worse.
 That is normal!